WebAhead/master-reference/coursebook/week-11/README.md

   + [ ] **Write-up**! go back to your "desk" and write up your findings.

 + Step 5: Write-up your findings with sketches, sound-bites of what people said.
++ Step 6: present your findings to the cohort/group back at F&C!

-> Note: each interview should only last a couple of minutes. and you are aiming to get 20 of them! _Don't worry if you get fewer than this, and don't get disheartened if people dismiss your question ...
+> Note: each interview should only last a couple of minutes. and you are aiming to get 20 of them! _Don't worry if you get fewer than this, and don't get disheartened if people dismiss your question ... just wait a few mins for someone else you can approach. (_make a note of what the "rejection/excuse" was!_)
 If you find that you have "**exhausted the supply**" of interviewees you can always do the lunch-time-queue trick and walk over to [Whitecross Street Food Market](https://www.tripadvisor.co.uk/Attraction_Review-g186338-d2094743-Reviews-Whitecross_Street_Market-London_England.html) pick a popular food stall (with a long queue) and "target" the punters who are waiting for to be served! it's friday so it will be busy! make a joke about how good the food smells and how waiting is such a pain, but then dive into your interview!!_